On Turing dynamical systems and the Atiyah problem

 \end{proposition} \begin{proof} The statements about the decomposition of $T$ and the trace follow from the formula \eqref{eq_direct_integral_isomorphism} through a direct computation.

-We need to check (1) that the formula \eqref{eq_direct_integral_isomorphism} defines a measurable element of the field $\int^\oplus l^2( s^*x) \, d\mu(x)$, (2) that this field is square-summable, and that the resulting map of Hilbert spaces is (3) isometric and (4) surjective.
+We need to check \textit{(i)} that the formula \eqref{eq_direct_integral_isomorphism} defines a measurable element of the field $\int^\oplus l^2( s^*x) \, d\mu(x)$, \textit{(ii)} that this field is square-summable, and that the resulting map of Hilbert spaces is \textit{(iii)} isometric and \textit{(iv)} surjective.